Weeks after blistering Georgia's GOP governor, Donald Trump warms to Brian Kemp

 A spokesperson for Kemp declined to comment.

-Republican vice presidential nominee and Ohio Sen. JD Vance, who campaigned Thursday in Valdosta, the largest city in heavily Republican south Georgia, said he trusted that Kemp would continue to be an effective ally.
+Republican vice presidential nominee and Ohio Sen. JD Vance, who campaigned in the south Georgia city of Valdosta on Thursday, said he had earlier spoken “very briefly” to Kemp.

 “I read the headlines,” Vance told reporters.
 “Brian Kemp and Donald Trump have had some disagreements.
-I can 100% guarantee you that Brian Kemp is behind this ticket.
-He wants us to win.”
+I 100% guarantee you that Brian Kemp is behind this ticket.”

 Kemp had recoiled against Trump singling out his wife by name after Marty Kemp told an interviewer Trump had not earned her vote.
 On X, Kemp told Trump to “leave my family out of it” and urged him to stop “engaging in petty personal insults, attacking fellow Republicans, or dwelling on the past.”